-This is a writeup of the solution to the 4th WEB challenge of the Perfect Blue CTF 2023.
+This is a writeup of my solution to the 4th WEB challenge of the Perfect Blue CTF 2023.
+We were the first team to solve it.

 The challenge description was fairly minimal, consisting of only of a web application URL: http://git-ls-api.chal.perfect.blue/